 The 67th Annual Tony Awards went off without a hitch last night at Radio City Music Hall in New York City.
-Whether you are a theater buff or have no idea about life on stage, here are some great tips to use in your online hosted videos taken straight from the crème de la crème of the U.S. theater scene:
+Whether you’re a theater buff, or have no idea about life on stage, here are some great tips to use in your online hosted videos taken straight from the crème de la crème of the U.S. theater scene.

 Give Your Best Performance Every.
 Single.
 Time.

 Did you know most Broadway and off-Broadway plays show eight times per week?
 Each and every time, the actors must give 100% in order to wow crowds that, in many instances, have traveled far and paid a lot of money to see them.
 While you may not have the same pressures, you and your team still want to bring maximum energy and effort to each of your videos in order to keep your audience watching… and coming back for more.

 It is All About Your Talent, Even Those You Never See

 The New York Times published a great story over the weekend in anticipation of last night’s awards show which highlighted what every artist knows: 90% of the magic happens behind the scenes.
 The focus of the piece was Paul Libin, executive vice president and producer of plays for the past 60 years at Jujamcyn Theaters.

 As the writer so eloquently put it, “figuring out audiences is his vocation.”
 He is at least partly responsible for the huge successes of works including “The Producers,” “The Book of Mormon,” “Jersey Boys,” and, one of last night’s big winners, “Kinky Boots.”
 In short, make sure your talent behind the curtain is just as good as those in front of it.

 In preparing for this blog post, we made a visit to the Tony Awards website and were pleased to find “Totally Tony’s!
 The Tony’s For Kids”.
 There, you will find loads of kid-oriented articles, contests, and videos.